 Pursing and completing a four-year degree is also the most dependable route towards economic mobility in our society today.
 Below is a great chart from a Brookings analysis of Opportunity Insights data, a massive data set that charts economic outcomes across generations.
 What they found was that, in general, a parent’s income rank was highly correlated with their child’s income rank; in other words, if a child grew up poor, they were likely to remain poor as adults.
 Unless they got a four-year degree.
 A child who grew up in the poorest fifth of households but earned a four-year degree was, on average, vaulted to the top half of earners as an adult.
 If that child found their way to an elite college, they jumped to the top third of earners.

 But beyond any chart or graph I can show you, we should be preparing all young people in Michigan to pursue and complete a four-year degree because to do otherwise would be to close off opportunity to some segment of the population.
-Preparing students to attend and succeed at a four-year college education represents our best chance to, in the words of the writer Marilynne Robinson, “democratize privilege,” ensuring all young people are equipped with a broad-based education that enables them to pursue a range of potential careers, the landscape of which will inevitably shift over the next fifty years, just as it has in the previous fifty.
+Preparing students to attend and succeed at a four-year college education represents our best chance to ensure all young people are equipped with a broad-based education that enables them to pursue a range of potential careers, the landscape of which will inevitably shift over the next fifty years, just as it has in the previous fifty.

 Writers and thinkers who care about racial and socioeconomic equality have long understood the necessity of a broad-based education, equating it not only with improved economic prospects, but with a sense of power and agency in one’s life.
 The famed sociologist and civil rights icon W.E.B.
 DuBois, writing in the early to mid 20th century, when the modern “knowledge” economy was still more than half a century away, advocated fiercely for a broad-based, liberal education for all, because he knew that advanced education equaled opportunity.
 University of Wisconsin education professor Matthew Hora writes, “For W.E.B.
 DuBois, the freedom to pursue a liberal education was essential for racial equality, ensuring that African Americans had as many opportunities to become doctors, politicians, scientists, and lawyers as whites did.
 But DuBois was not arguing for the creation of a class of black elites.
 For him, a liberal education was the key to a liberated mind and to men and women who knew ‘whither civilization is tending and what it means.'”